neondatabase/website/content/docs/guides/aws-lambda.md

     npm install pg
     ```

-After installing the `pg` driver, this is what the `package.json` file should look like:
+After installing the `node-postgres` package, your `package.json` file should include the following dependency:

 ```json
 {